saforem2/intro-hpc-bootcamp-2025/docs/content/01-neural-networks/1-mnist/index.md

 Bonus question: A learning rate scheduler is an essential deep learning technique used to dynamically adjust the learning rate during training.
-This strategic can significantly impact the convergence speed and overall performance of a neural network.See below on how to incorporate it to your training.
+This strategic can significantly impact the convergence speed and overall performance of a neural network.
+See below on how to incorporate it to your training.

 ``` python